hessius/voicehelper/README.md

 ## Other info

 - This tool was developed by [Jesper Hessius](https://github.com/hessius).
-- If you have any other resources you want added reach out through [first name].[surname]@nuance.com.
+- If you have any other resources you want added reach out through [surname]@me.com.

 ## License